lukens/spongebot/README.md

 ### Usage

-Once you have set up the Slack command, type "/spongebot help" for instructions (assuming you have set you slash command up to be called "sponebot" (and why wouldn't you?)).
+Once you have set up the Slack command, type "/spongebot help" for instructions (assuming you have set you slash command up to be called "spongebot" (and why wouldn't you?)).

 Example commands: